sprt/kata-containers/tools/osbuilder/node-builder/azure-linux/README.md

 If your environment was set up through `az aks create` the respective node is ready to run Kata (Confidential) Containers as AKS Kubernetes pods.
 Other types of Kubernetes clusters should work as well - but this document doesn't cover how to set-up those clusters.

-Next, apply the kata and kata-cc runtime classes on the machine that holds your kubeconfig file:
+Next, apply the kata and kata-cc runtime classes on the machine that holds your kubeconfig file, example AKS:
 ```
 cat << EOF > runtimeClass-kata-cc.yaml
 kind: RuntimeClass